 Meet your Governors and tell them what is important to you.

-Our Governors are here to represent our local community - meet them to discuss your experiences and share your feedback.
+Our Governors are here to represent the local community; come and meet them to discuss your experiences and share your feedback.

 Updates from previous sessions

 Our Governors have had the opportunity to go to a variety places over the last month.
 Most recently they attended the Pentagon Shopping Centre in Chatham, having the opportunity to meet local residents and sharing how they can be part of the Trust through our membership.

 One governor also joined us at the Net Community Hub in Walderslade along with Eunice Norman from the Hospital Radio.
 Eunice spoke about her incredible 50 years of service, receiving an MBE from Prince William, and the great work that takes place at the Hospital Radio and the League of Friends.

 It was great to see some of our governors at our Easter fair which was held by the hospital charity.
 Visitors were able to browse a selection of stalls selling knitted items, cakes, refreshments and gifts.
 In total, an impressive sum of more than £700 was raised, plus almost £1,800 from our Easter Knitting Appeal!